PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 I’ve been here two months and no one has made me look at any tedious slideshows.

-Slideshows are the refuge of the corporate bullshitter.
+Slideshows are the refuge of the corporate snow job artist.
 A means of eliding detail through headlines and text that never quite coheres into an *argument*, and never finds itself as a useful reference in the future.

 Instead, I sat down after lunch on my second day to read PostHog’s handbook.
 It’s public, [you can read it too](/handbook).